TheChronicMonster/simple_nft_auction/README.md

        }))
 ```

-Maybe can be some or none: (evaluate the return of a function)   The transfer is made from the Bidder to the Creator for the bid amount lastPrice on the NFT.
+Maybe can be some or none: (evaluate the return of a function).
+The transfer is made from the Bidder to the Creator for the bid amount lastPrice on the NFT.
 The NFT is transferred to the highest bidder.
 Each can see the results with showOutcome.

 ``` js
  transfer(lastPrice).to(Creator);